 “All of the foregoing is but a meager outline of conditions in San Francisco, but it serves to show that Hoo-Hoo is far from an order devoted merely to promoting what is known as ‘a good time’ on the part of its members.
 The returns from the call sent out for aid are still coming in, and the hundreds of letters received at this office are truly an inspiration, proving that the Order does truly typify the universal brotherhood of men.”

-I recently spoke at the annual Hoo-Hoo international convention and shared the above with the members in my talk.
-This year’s gathering was held just north of San Francisco in Santa Rosa.
-While at the convention, though, I heard echoes of 1906.
-Ironically, a small quake had hit the region just a few weeks before.
-Some members couldn’t attend because they were dealing with earthquake damage or contending with wildfires that were threatening their homes.
-There was some concerned discussion about those not in attendance because of natural disaster, as well as conversations and commiseration about the challenges many of these business owners face in a volatile lumber market.
-I also saw many displays of friendship and fraternity that transcended international boundaries—the Aussies and Kiwis evidently had been coming for years, judging by the camaraderie between them and the Americans and Canadians.
-I witnessed the inauguration of their first woman Grand Snark of the Universe, Mary Beth Moynihan, who was clearly beloved and respected.
-The “universal brotherhood of men” will now be led by a woman.
-In short, I can attest that nearly 110 years later, the Hoo-Hoo continue to inspire and that the feelings of goodwill and fellowship are strong.
+I recently spoke at the annual Hoo-Hoo international convention and in my talk I shared the above with the members.
+This year's gathering was held in Santa Rosa, just north of San Francisco.
+While at the convention, though, I heard echoes of 1906 because a small quake had hit the region just a few weeks before.
+Some members couldn't attend because they were dealing with earthquake damage, or they were contending with wildfires that were threatening their homes.
+In addition to discussing the impacts of these natural disasters, conversations and commiseration could be heard about the challenges many of these business owners face in a volatile lumber market.
+I also saw many displays of friendship and fraternity that transcended international boundaries—the Aussies and Kiwis had been coming for years, judging by the camaraderie between them and the Americans and Canadians.
+While there, I was fortunate enough to witness the inauguration of their first woman Grand Snark of the Universe, Mary Beth Moynihan, who was clearly beloved and respected.
+The "universal brotherhood of men" will now be led by a woman.
+In short, I can attest that nearly 110 years later, the Hoo-Hoos continue to inspire and that the feelings of goodwill and fellowship are strong.

 Read a first-person account of the recovery efforts launched by the U.S. Forest Service in the aftermath of the earthquake in the 2006 issue of Forest History Today in Pamela Connor's "A First-hand Report Concerning the Fire and Earthquake Situation in San Francisco, 1906" and see photos of the city after the fires in our digital online exhibit "Redwood in the San Francisco Fire."